-Clinical trials expense decreased \$5,542,000 from \$14,800,000 during the year ended September 30, 2016 to \$9,258,000 during the current period.
-The decrease is primarily due to the discontinuation of our previous clinical candidates, and the close out of those studies.
-We anticipate this expense to increase as we prepare to enter clinical trials with our new subcutaneous drug candidates.
+Clinical trials expense decreased by \$6,228,000 from \$9,163,000 during the year ended September 30, 2017 to \$2,935,000 during the current period.
+The decrease in the expense is primarily due to the discontinuation of our previous clinical candidates, and the close out of those studies.
+We anticipate this expense to increase as ARO-AAT progresses through clinical trials and as we prepare to enter clinical trials with our other drug candidates.

-License, royalty and milestones expense decreased \$3,052,000 from \$3,054,000 during the year ended September 30, 2016 to \$2,000 during the current period.
-This category can include milestone payments which can vary from period to period depending on the nature of our various license agreements and the timing of reaching various development milestones requiring payment.
-We reached milestones related to our clinical candidates that required a \$3 million accrual in fiscal 2016.
+License, royalty and milestones expense was relatively minor in both periods.
+This category includes milestone payments which can vary from period to period depending on the nature of our various license agreements, and the timing of reaching various development milestones requiring payment.
+No significant milestones were achieved in either period.

-Facilities expense increased \$1,022,000 from \$1,315,000 during the year ended September 30, 2016 to \$2,337,000 during the current period.
-The increase relates to increased rental costs for our lease for a larger facility in Madison, Wisconsin, which we began occupying in October 2016.
+Facilities expense decreased by \$57,000 from \$2,337,000 during the year ended September 30, 2017 to \$2,280,000 during the current period.
+This category includes rental costs for our research and development facility in Madison, Wisconsin.
+The decrease in the expense relates to reduced CAM costs.